raycast/extensions/extensions/monorepo-manager/README.md

 ```

-`mainFieldName` is configured in this Raycast extension preferrences.
+`mainFieldName` is configured in this Raycast extension preferences.
 So the Package Detail view can use this field to look up team information in `teams.json` file.

 ---